LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 After you have made changes to your notebook and saved them, you will want to push those changes back up to github.

-In the terminal again navigate to your project.
+In the terminal, navigate to your project.

 .. admonition:: tip